Crossbuck: Variants around the world

 In the United States, the crossbuck carries the words "rail" and "road" on one arm and "crossing" on the other ("rail" and "road" are separated by the "crossing" arm), in black text on a white background.
 Older variants simply used black and white paint; newer installations use a reflective white material with non-reflective lettering.
 Some antique U.S. crossbucks were painted in other color schemes, and used glass "cat's eye" reflectors on the letters to make them stand out.
 Other countries, such as China, also use this layout, but with appropriately localized terms.
 Often, a supplemental sign below the crossbuck indicates the number of tracks at the crossing.

-A special kind of crossing sign assembly was introduced on an experimental basis in Ohio in 1992, the "Buckeye Crossbuck".
-It included an enhanced crossbuck, reflective and with red lettering, and also a reflective plate reading "YIELD" below the crossbuck, whose sides are bent backwards in order to catch and reflect at a right angle the light of an approaching train.
-The experiment's final report gave the device a favorable review; however, the plate, R15-9 "Crossbuck Shield", was rejected for inclusion in the 2003 Manual on Uniform Traffic Control Devices.
+In the 1990s, the state of Ohio experimented with the modified Buckeye Crossbuck, which had a specialized accompanying plate.